What happens in a first counselling session?

 What should I look for in a counsellor?

-Most importantly your counsellor should be qualifed to Diploma level or above BUT it is important to check that this qualification included a minimum of 100 hours of counselling in placement with regular supervision.
+Your counsellor should be qualifed to Diploma level or above BUT it is important to check that this qualification included a minimum of 100 hours of counselling in placement with regular supervision.
 Your counsellor should be registered with a professional body such as BACP, UKCP or NCS.
+Beware of counsellors who completed a 'Diploma' through an online course over a few days, counselling training takes years!

 Your counsellor should undertake regular training and development to ensure that their skills and experience are kept up to date.
 Many will not list this on their website but should provide you with details if you ask.